According to Wikipedia’s definition, Intellectual Property is;

 If your business is valeting cars then giving away your Intellectual Property might be telling people about the secret formula and technique you use to remove baked-on bird poo from a car’s bodywork in order to restore the original colour and shine.
 If your business is wedding cakes, giving away your IP could be explaining how you create glossy icing by going through specific steps a unique process.
 If you’re a financial business consultant, giving away your IP might be demonstrating how your interpretation of the tax and investment laws means securing the best returns in a given set of circumstances.

-In fact, it doesn’t matter what it is specifically, it’s just all the ‘stuff’ only you know; your insight and understanding that makes your business what it is and unique.
+It doesn’t really matter what it is It’s just all the ‘stuff’ only you know; your insight and understanding that makes your business what it is and unique.

 Giving away this information does not expose your business to being copied or ripped-off by a competitor.
 It actually has the reverse effect as it demonstrates your knowledge and uniqueness.
 It quickly helps people see you as an expert in the field.

-However, there is a very important rule that must be observed.
+However, there is a fundamental rule that must be observed.
 It’s a fine line between being seen to be different and unique, and actually revealing the secrets.
-This important and significant rule; the golden rule, if you will, is that you always tell people WHAT to do, not HOW to do it (or what you do, not how you do it).
+The golden rule is, simply, that you always tell people WHAT to do, not HOW to do it (or what you do, not how you do it).

 Think of the recipe for Heinz tomato sauce.
-They make no secret of what’s in their tomato sauce; the ingredients are listed on the bottle as this is a legal requirement, but the combination, volumes and processes that combine to make Heinz tomato sauce what it is, are among the closest guarded secrets in the world.
-Letting that information out of the bag would probably cause the company to collapse, eventually, and that’s precisely why ‘IP’ is protected by law.
+They make no secret of what’s in their tomato sauce; the ingredients are listed on the bottle as this is a legal requirement.
+However, the combination, volumes and processes that combine to make Heinz tomato sauce what it is are among the world’s most closely guarded secrets.
+Letting that information out of the bag would probably cause the company to collapse eventually, and that’s precisely why ‘IP’ is protected by law.
 In fact, there’s a whole sector of law that deals with protecting IP alone because it can be so valuable and so incredibly complex.